How Businesses Can Retain Employees in the Gig Economy

 Engage Team Members from Day One

 Did you know that 74% of workers chose to become independent because of a lack of employer engagement?
-Restaurant organizations need to engage workers from the minute they set foot in the store on their first day of work.
+Businesses need to engage workers from the minute they set foot in the store on their first day of work.
 Giving employees engaging and successful onboarding training will set the right tone for the duration of their time at your organization.

 Your business needs an effective method of distributing valuable information to new employees in a flexible and easy way.
 Disseminate information through targeted videos and messages, allowing your employees to learn and communicate with ease, paving their path to growth in your company.
 As a bonus, adding in social elements like message boards to your training platform can keep your team members engaged – whether they’re all in one store or spread across 20.